 Knowing how to dehydrate vegetables is very similar to knowing how to dehydrate fruit.
+It is easy, quick and a valuable tool to stocking your pantry.

 Knowing how to dehydrate vegetables is very similar to knowing how to dehydrate fruit.
 Your dehydrated vegetables will expand your living food options and will save you money (Just think how expensive dried tomatoes are!).
 When tomatoes are in season, dry them yourself.
 Dried vegetables for the raw foodist will not be reconstituted in traditional cooking methods.
 However, dried vegetables do make good vegetable chips, are a welcome addition to salads and are a nutritious topping for cold soups.
 Dried until brittle, the dried vegetables can be crumbled to a powder, and their flavor and nutrients can be added to veggie burgers, smoothies and other main raw dishes.